 From the Pyrenees Mountains, the source of the Garonne River, to the Atlantic, where the Gironde meets the sea, water contributes to shaping the landscapes of the Bordeaux vineyards.
 This exceptional wine-growing area includes famous names such as Blaye, Margaux, Pauillac, Pessac-Léognan, Saint-Emilion, Saint-Estèphe, Saint-Julien, and Sauternes ...

 1.Taste world-famous wines (Saint-Emilion, Sauternes, Medoc) and other great French wines.

 2.Visit UNESCO World Heritage sites: Bordeaux, Saint-Emilion, and the different stages of the famous Saint-Jacques-de-Compostelle pilgrims’ trail.

-3.Explore the Cité du Vin, which opens in June 2016.
+3.Explore the Cité du Vin.
 This unique, spiral-shaped space will present the history and culture of wine and its influence on civilizations around the world over thousands of years.